v2d27/setup-gh-cli/README.md

 - **Multi-platform support**: Linux, macOS, and Windows
 - **Multi-architecture support**: amd64, arm64, and 386 (32-bit)
-- **Automatic archive format detection**: tar.gz for Unix-like systems, zip for Windows
+- **Automatic archive format detection**: tar.gz for Unix-like systems, ZIP for Windows
 - **Tool caching**: Avoids re-downloading if the same version is already cached
 - **Version flexibility**: Install latest version or specify a custom version